Research in Glasgow

 Heart attack is the leading cause of premature ill health and death in Scotland and worldwide.
 It is a particular problem because it is difficult to predict and also the nature and severity of damage to the heart is difficult to detect.
 Echocardiography is often carried out immediately after a heart attack, to give doctors an indication of the functionality of the heart.
 But it cannot indicate any swelling or bleeding, so the true extent of the heart damage is not known.
 Magnetic Resonance Imaging (MRI), is the gold standard way to measure heart function, providing images of the beating heart, is non-invasive and, unlike a CT scan, does not involve harmful X-rays, so is safe to use and repeat - even in heart-attack patients.
 This project is developing new computer models of heart attack and combining them with the power of MRI scans, aiming to find better ways to prevent or treat heart attack in the future.

-Ms Roisin Brown (Medicinal Chemistry, Strathclyde University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Nial Wheate, for work investigating new methods to target delivery of anti-cancer drugs.
+Ms Roisin Brown (Medicinal Chemistry, Strathclyde University) supervised by Dr Nial Wheate, for work investigating new methods to target delivery of anti-cancer drugs.

-Ms Laura Castle (Medicine, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Colin Berry, to assist in validating the use of cardiac MRI in the diagnosis of heart disease.
+Ms Laura Castle (Medicine, Glasgow University) supervised by Dr Colin Berry, to assist in validating the use of cardiac MRI in the diagnosis of heart disease.

-Mr Andrew Hutton (Immunology, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Carl Goodyear, to investigate aspects of the immune system processes which result in bone destruction in rheumatoid arthritis.
+Mr Andrew Hutton (Immunology, Glasgow University) supervised by Dr Carl Goodyear, to investigate aspects of the immune system processes which result in bone destruction in rheumatoid arthritis.

-Mr Niklas Janisch (Microbiology/Genetics, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Daniel Walker, on a project investigating antibiotic-resistant strains of the bacterium Pseudomonas aeruginosa.
+Mr Niklas Janisch (Microbiology/Genetics, Glasgow University) supervised by Dr Daniel Walker, on a project investigating antibiotic-resistant strains of the bacterium Pseudomonas aeruginosa.

-Ms Lucy King (Genetics, Glasgow University) undertook an Undergraduate Vacation Scholarship under the supervision of Dr Andrew Roe, to study aspects of selected mutants of strains of the bacterium E. coli O157.
+Ms Lucy King (Genetics, Glasgow University) supervised by Dr Andrew Roe, to study aspects of selected mutants of strains of the bacterium E. coli O157.